mokeWe/Pyket/README.md

  - Automatically detect wireless network interface
  - IPv4 sniffing
- - Support for TCP, UDP, and raw IP packets
+ - Support for TCP and UDP packets with more to come...

 ## Installation
+Clone this repository.
-Clone this repository, cd into the cloned directory.
+cd into the cloned directory.
 Install ``colorama`` via pip.

 ```bash
 git clone https://github.com/mokeWe/Pyket